top of page

 Foster Protocols

 There are times when the rescue facility is full and we cannot accept all the horses in need of our assistance.
 If you find you have the space and time to dedicate to a rescue horse, but cannot commit a lifetime to the horse, this may be an option for you!
-Fostering a horse can make it more adoptable in the future, especially if you have the skills to improve its socialization, training, and health.
-By becoming a foster home, you create more space at the rescue so we can help more horses find their forever homes!
+Temporarily fostering a horse can make it more adoptable in the future, especially if you have the skills to improve its socialization, training, and health.
+By becoming a temporary foster home, you create more space at the rescue so we can help more horses find their forever homes!
+Temporary Foster Homes typically last for 3-6 months unless the horse is adopted sooner.

 Begin Again Horse Rescue agrees to pay all veterinary expenses on foster horses, but the foster home accepts responsibility for the routine care and supplies the horse requires.
 Foster homes must fill out an application, be approved with a farm visit and sign a liability release.
-While the horse is in foster care, it remains available for adoption and the foster caregiver must make the horse available to be seen by potential adopters.
+While horses are in temporary foster care, they remain available for adoption and the foster caregiver must make the horse available to be seen by potential adopters.

 To apply to be a foster home, please fill out this application and return to BAHR.
 If approved, we will ask you to sign the foster agreement, linked below.